tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 ###[TEST] -size

-Example: `find . -size 2M` -> search for files which take n units of space
+Example: `find . -size 2M` -> search for files which take **exactly** n units of space

+1. Variation: `-size +1M` -> search files which are bigger than 1 Megabyte
+2. Variation: `-size -1M` -> search files which are smaller than 1 Megabyte
+3. Combine: `-size +1M -size -2M` -> search files which are bigger than 1 Megabyte and smaller than 2 Megabyte

 See the man entry for how to enter human-readable formats: